Jason-Constant/Lite-Machines-TMC1000-ReWork/README.md

 Setp 5: Purchase and activate the Planet CNC License in order to use and controller with the hardware.

 Step 6: Now that we have the software setup and activated, we will start working on the hardware and wiring things to work.
+Using the "Stepper Motor Driver Information" folder set your subdivision and current settings based off of the stepper motors you are using.

+Step 7: Using the wiring diagrams in the "Wiring Diagrams" folder we can now wire the board to the stepper motor drivers (more information on the drivers can be found in the
+"Stepper Motor Driver Information" folder).